 The operating system on the display and the Vivint app on your phone are both simple and straightforward to use.
 They give you a lot of flexibility, with setting schedules and learning about the potential of your newly integrated smart home, and they're also accessible enough that less tech-savvy users will be able to navigate the interface without much trouble.

-I wish these devices were a little cheaper, or came with bulk discounts, because these are the simple devices that many people would want to load up on.
+I wish Vivint's $50 sensors were a little cheaper or came with bulk discounts because these are the simple devices that many people would want to load up on.
 I only outfitted the first floor of my house with door/window sensors, and that resulted in about $400 on top of the sensors that come with the Vivint starter kit.
-Those prices are especially painful when you compare them to, say,door/window sensors, which you can pick up for .
+Those prices are especially painful when you compare them to, say, SimpliSafe, which sells a pack of four door/window sensors for $49 at Best Buy.

 The motion detectors feel similarly overpriced, as do the flood sensors and glass break sensors to a lesser degree.
 But even slightly overpriced devices quickly add up if you're really wanting to give yourself thorough security coverage.

 DiPane: As mentioned above, Vivint's proprietary cameras, especially the outdoor ones, are expensive.
 They're nice gadgets, providing features like automatic deterrent messages if they sense motion and hardwiring to a Wi-Fi bridge inside to give them better connection.
 Plus, having them professionally installed saves a big headache.
 But I honestly can't imagine spending $400 on an outdoor camera when I could get top-of-the-line ones from Arlo for just over half that -- or even solidly designed ones from Wyze for $24.